Franz Exner (criminologist): Early years

 Exner covered the first four years of the school curriculum through private tutoring provided by his mother and by Gisa Conrad, a close family friend.
 He was then enrolled at the "Schottengymnasium", a private Catholic secondary school in the heart of Vienna.
 He successfully completed his schooling in 1900.
 Still not quite 19, he now took what amounted to a gap year, which he spent as an army volunteer in the Salzburg-based 41st field gun regiment.
 He then studied Jurisprudence at Vienna and Heidelberg between 1901 and 1905.
 He passed the three usual national law exams between 26 October 1905 and 19 February 1906.
 It was from the University of Vienna that he was awarded his doctorate in law on 20 February 1906.
 This was followed on 5 April 1906 by Exner's legal traineeship, which enabled him to gain his first practical experience of the judiciary in Vienna, leading to his being listed as an "Auskultant" (candidate for judicial office) on 31 December 1906.
 During this period he was also retaining the military connections he had established during his year as an army volunteer in 1900.
 He undertook thee 28 day stretch of weapons training with the Austro-Hungarian Army in 1902, 1904 and 1906, thereby rising to the militia rank of "Austrian Landsturm Oberleutnant".
 He was able to delay his traineeship by a year in order to spend a year in Berlin during 1907/08, undertaking research work at the Criminology Seminar run by the Austrian-born reformer Franz von Liszt.
 Von Liszt's influence on Exner's own later work would be enduring.

 Marianne von Wieser

 Franz Exner married Baroness Marianne von Wieser in March 1910.
-Marianne was the daughter of Friedrich von Wieser (1851-1926), a pioneering economist and (briefly) imperial Trade minister.
+Marianne was the daughter of Friedrich von Wieser (1851-1926), an economist and (briefly) imperial Trade minister.
 Two of the young couple's children, Adolf and Nora born respectively in 1911 and 1914, grew to adulthood.
 Their second daughter, Lieselotte Exner, died in January 1913 after just five days, following which Marianne fell into a deep and lasting depression.
 On 18 December 1920, Marianne Exner committed suicide.
 Exner was devastated by the loss of his younger daughter and then of his wife: there would be no second marriage.